If these sidewalks could talk!

 On January 7, 1927, the Orange Blossom Special first rolled into the Naples Seaboard Air Line Passenger Station.
 The last train to leave the Depot was in 1971 when the service was discontinued.
 Now, fully restored to its original elegance, the building currently houses the Naples Depot Museum.
 The museum welcomes visitors back to the railroading boom days of the Roaring Twenties and explains how generations of Southwest Floridians used trade and travel to transform Naples into the Gulf Coast destination it is today.

-Anyone familiar with Naples won’t be surprised to learn that, in the 1930s, there was a small golf course located at the end of Fifth near the beach.
+Anyone familiar with Naples won’t be surprised to learn that, in the 1930s, there was a small golf course located at the end of 5th near the beach.

-The sidewalks of 5th Avenue South got an earful at The Rexall Drug Store on the corner of Fifth and Eighth Street South!
+The sidewalks of 5th Avenue South got an earful at The Rexall Drug Store on the corner of 5th and 8th Street South!
 The benches in front of the store were a meeting place for local businessmen while the comic book racks inside the drugstore were a meeting place for local children!

 5th Avenue South continued to flourish during the 1940s, and 1950s.